ermtl/Open-Source-Ventilator/README.md

 (I'm not a youtuber and English's not my main language, you've been warned !)

-NOTE: Requirements for a <a href="https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification"  target=_"blank" />   minimal emergency ventilator device</a> [minimal emergency ventilator device](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification){:target="_blank"} have been issued by the UK government.
+NOTE: Requirements for a [minimal emergency ventilator device](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification){:target="_blank"} have been issued by the UK government.
 This controller strives to follow these guidelines.

-<a target="_blank" href="http://example.com/">example</a>

 # Main components